githarsh7/githarsh7/README.md

 <div align="center">

-> Code is not just about functionality -It's about building systems that scale, perform, and create value.
+> Code is not just about functionality-It's about building systems that scale, perform, and create value.

 </div>